 On this page:

-The Minster identified 5 areas for improvement in governance and performance for Heritage Victoria:
+The Minister identified nine areas for improvement for Heritage Victoria:

 - Acknowledge concurrent Aboriginal heritage values and joint management agreements for places and objects included in the Victorian Heritage Register.